-Choose one of the following sessions when you apply *
+Choose one of the following on campus sessions when you apply *

 - Session 1: June 20 - June 30

 - Session 2: July 10 - July 21

-*Orientation for all sessions will be the Friday before beginning at 3pm.
+*Orientation for all sessions will be the Thursday before at 3pm.

 Applications accepted on rolling basis, preferred April 20th deadline.